junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Placed on the Union Calendar, Calendar No. 405.
 - 2008-05-15 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-644.
 - 2008-05-15 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-644.
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4185-4187)
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3681.
+- 2008-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-20 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2008-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4185)
+- 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4185)